architecture-building-systems/CityEnergyAnalyst/docs/installation/installation.rst

 Installation
 ============

-CEA can be installed in Windows, Mac OS, Ubuntu and on the computer cluster of the ETH Zurich Euler.
+CEA can be installed in Windows, Mac OS, and Euler (computer cluster of the ETH Zurich).
-The latter is only available for students and faculty  of the ETH Zurich.

 .. toctree::